Ares-Developers/Ares-docs/notes.rst

 ares.mix
 --------
-Mods should not include their own version of :file:`ares.mix`.
 This new MIX file is bundled with :game:`Ares` to provide any new/modified files that :game:`Ares` changes/additions rely on.
+This file should always be distributed together with the other :game:`Ares` files and updated whenever :game:`Ares` is updated.

+Mods should include neither their own version of :file:`ares.mix` nor a version that does not belong to the respective version of :game:`Ares`.

 This MIX file presently includes:

-:file:`ares.csf` includes a few new strings:
+:file:`ares.csf` and additional language dependent files include a few new
+strings:

 + `GUI:SelectCampaign=Select your Campaign`
 + `GUI:PlayMission=Play`